Britpop: 2010s–2020s Britpop revival

 At the beginning of the 2010s, a wave of new bands emerged that combined indie rock with the Britpop of the 1990s.
 Viva Brother launched an update on Britpop, dubbed "gritpop", with their debut album Famous First Words, although they did not receive significant support from the music press.
 In 2012, All the Young released their debut album, Welcome Home.
 Later, bands such as Superfood and the Australian band DMA's joined the revival, with DMA's debut album receiving favorable reviews.
-Several Britpop bands also began to reunite during this period, with Blur, Suede and Pulp all reforming in the late 2000s and early 2010s, and Oasis in 2024.
+Several large Britpop bands also began to reunite during this period, with Blur, Suede and Pulp all reforming within a three-year period from 2009 to 2011.

-In the mid-2020s, a new group of artists began drawing inspiration from the energy and iconography of mid-1990s Britain.
-Notable examples include Nia Archives, whose debut album Silence Is Loud features a Union Jack on its cover, and Dua Lipa, who explored Britpop influences in her album Radical Optimism.
-AG Cook's triple album Britpop reimagines the genre's aesthetic, featuring Charli XCX and a warped Union Jack cover.
-Rachel Chinouriri's album What a Devastating Turn of Events notably incorporates Britpop influences, aiming to recreate the visual and sonic aesthetics of the Britpop movement.
-Chinouriri cited bands like Oasis and the Libertines as key inspirations.
-In 2024, Oasis announced they were reuniting for the Oasis Live '25 Tour.
+In 2024, Oasis became the highest-profile Britpop band to reunite, announcing they would embark on a world tour the next year.
+The ensuing Oasis Live '25 Tour was highly successful and was credited with reviving interest in Britpop culture.